-Third, we must remove all types of noises or unwanted sounds.
+Lastly, we must remove all types of noises or unwanted sounds.
 Noise Reduction improves the signal to noise ratio by reducing distracting sounds from a recording.
 These distracting sounds hinder the speech recognition ability of the listener.
 Noise removal is the most effective processing technique for voice enhancement.

 The noise reduction process uses a noise profile to systematically reduce unwanted frequencies without affecting the dialogue or human voice signals.
 We also have tools that reduce reverb or echo cancellation.

 Often times when a layperson processes an audio recording, these changes affect the recorded evidence in a negative way.
 For instance, the authenticity of the events change and an inaccurate representation of the events makes the recording inadmissible in court.
 This is oftentimes based on changes a nonqualified technician makes that alters the sounds in the recording.